-The deoxyribose in DNA in presence of acid forms hydroxyl levvlinins aldehyde reacts with diphenyl amine to give a blue colour which is then read at 595nm.
+The deoxyribose in DNA, in the presence of acid forms hydroxyl levulenic aldehyde which reacts with diphenyl amine to give a blue colour which is then read at 595nm.

-lg of diphenyl amine in 10ml acetic acid and by adding 2.5 ml concentrated sulphuric acid.
+1g of diphenyl amine in 10ml acetic acid and by adding 2.5 ml concentrated sulphuric acid.
+Procedure